 Serious risks of birth control pills may include:

-- Cancer Risks: Some studies suggest an association between increased risk of cervical cancer and long-term (greater than 5 years) use of oral contraception.
+- Cancer Risks.
+Some studies suggest an association between increased risk of cervical cancer and long-term (greater than 5 years) use of oral contraception.
+However, it is not thought that the use of OCs actually causes cervical cancer, which is caused by exposure to the human papilloma virus.
 Recent research indicates that OCs do not significantly increase breast cancer risk.

 Skin Patch and Vaginal Ring